Hamas: Finances and funding

-After 2009, sanctions on Iran made funding difficult, forcing Hamas to rely on religious donations by individuals in the West Bank, Qatar, and Saudi Arabia.
-Funds amounting to tens of millions of dollars raised in the Gulf states were transferred through the Rafah Border Crossing.
-These were not sufficient to cover the costs of governing the Strip and running the al Qassam Brigades, and when tensions arose with Iran over support of President Assad in Syria, Iran dropped its financial assistance to the government, restricting its funding to the military wing, which meant a drop from $150 million in 2012 to $60 million the following year.
-A further drop occurred in 2015 when Hamas expressed its criticisms of Iran's role in the Yemeni Civil War.
+After 2009, sanctions on Iran made funding difficult, forcing Hamas to rely on religious donations in the West Bank, Qatar, and Saudi Arabia.
+Tens of millions of dollars raised in the Gulf states were transferred through the Rafah Border Crossing.
+These were insufficient to cover the cost of governing the Strip and running the al-Qassam Brigades, and when tensions arose with Iran over support of Assad in Syria, Iran dropped its financial assistance to the government, restricting its funding to the military wing, which meant a drop from $150 million in 2012 to $60 million the following year.
+A further drop occurred in 2015 when Hamas criticised Iran's role in the Yemeni Civil War.

-In 2017, the PA government imposed its own sanctions against Gaza, including, among other things, cutting off salaries to thousands of PA employees, as well as financial assistance to hundreds of families in the Gaza Strip.
-The PA initially said it would stop paying for the electricity and fuel that Israel supplies to the Gaza Strip, but after a year partially backtracked.
-The Israeli government has allowed millions of dollars from Qatar to be funneled on a regular basis through Israel to Hamas, to replace the millions of dollars the PA had stopped transferring to Hamas.
-Israeli Prime Minister Benjamin Netanyahu explained that letting the money go through Israel meant that it could not be used for terrorism, saying: "Now that we are supervising, we know it's going to humanitarian causes."
+In 2017, the PA government imposed sanctions against Gaza, including cutting off salaries to PA employees.
+The PA said it would not pay for the electricity and fuel that Israel supplies to the Gaza Strip, but backtracked.
+The Israeli government has allowed millions of dollars from Qatar to be funneled through Israel to Hamas, to replace the millions of dollars the PA had stopped transferring to Hamas.
+Israeli Prime Minister Benjamin Netanyahu explained that letting it go through Israel meant it could not be used for terrorism: "Now that we are supervising, we know it's going to humanitarian causes."

-According to U.S. officials, as of 2023 Hamas has an investment portfolio that is worth anywhere from 500 million to US$1 billion, including assets in Sudan, Turkey, Saudi Arabia, Algeria and the United Arab Emirates.
-Hamas has denied such allegations.

-In 2024, financial activity in Gaza is mainly carried out via money changers in order to bypass the international financial authorities.
-Also in 2024, the European Council added six people to its sanctions list for helping fund Hamas and Palestinian Islamic Jihad, including a senior official from the Iranian Revolutionary Guard Corps.
-Three businesses were also added, including companies in Spain and Sudan that functioned as front companies.